The Elusive Art of Converting Customers Into Champions

 Cultivating that loyalty requires the unified focus of every employee who interacts with customers in any capacity—as an ongoing source of information and insights and also as the people best positioned to affect customers’ experiences.
 Fostering employee engagement and clarity about their vital role will help them expand their customer awareness and rapport-building skills, empower them to resolve or escalate matters effectively, and ultimately increase customer engagement.

 Seek First to Understand

 Because what your customers value evolves over time, the final critical element is to implement regular feedback mechanisms that keep you in tune with their changing priorities.
-If it’s going to be all about them, we need to keep our finger on their pulse.
+If it’s going to be all about them, you need to keep your finger on their pulse.
 You may have a lot of resources already in-house that you can use to assemble your dynamic picture: transactional data, financial information, feedback from customer advisory boards, customer surveys, and social media monitoring, to name a few.
 Your challenge is to make all of those resources accessible for analysis.
-If you discover there are gaps, you may need to fill them by breaking down internal silos to free information or collecting supplemental external data.
+If you discover there are gaps, you may need to fill them by breaking down internal silos to free information or by collecting supplemental external data.
 Then examine what you know to uncover compelling behavioral trends, revenue opportunities, and quantifiable event outcomes.
 The amount of data, per se, is not really what makes it useful; the way it helps you understand how different kinds of customers respond to discrete situations or opportunities is what helps you make better decisions and adjust how you deliver value.
 One word of advice: You want to be able to drill down to find differences; aggregate data can mask entire market segments that are unhappy and, therefore, obscure revenue that is at risk.

 An Ongoing Reason to Celebrate